-Finding a job in Canada from abroad can be challenging, but with the know-how, it certainly can be a little easier.
+Finding and applying for a job in Canada from abroad can be challenging, but with the know-how, it certainly can be a little easier.

 Although Canada’s labour market suffered job losses due to the pandemic, more than 200,000 newcomers are still making their way to work in Canada every year!

 Ready to find out how you can join them?

 Believe it or not, the best place to start looking for jobs in Canada is not on Canadian job sites.

 Step 1: Find Out Where Your Skills are Needed the Most